Is the new model better? One metric says yes, but the other says no. Which metric do I use?: Results of the numerical study

 And the CDF of $r$ given $D=0$ is $F_0(c) = \int_{-\infty}^c f_0(z) dz$.

 The AUC is given as

 and the AP is given as

-\section{Results of the Numerical Study}
+\section{Results of the numerical study}

-In this section, \begin{itemize} \item Figures S1 - S6 include the results for the scenarios of Section 3.2.
-Figure S1-S5 plot the values of the $\Delta\auc$, $\Delta \ap$, and $\Delta \sbs$ for all the scenarios under each of the five event rates.
-Figure S6 includes the scatter plots of each pair of the IncV metrics by different event rates. \item Figure S7, Figure S8, and Table S1 include the results of the scenarios when $\beta_3=0$ for different event rates (Section 3.3).
+In this section, \begin{itemize} \item Figures \ref{fig:pi-0.01} - \ref{fig:NumIll_scatterplot} include the results for the scenarios in which neither of the working risk models is the true model.
+Figure \ref{fig:pi-0.01} - \ref{fig:pi-0.5} plot the values of the $\Delta\auc$, $\Delta \ap$, and $\Delta \sbs$ for all the scenarios under each of the five event rates.
+Figure \ref{fig:NumIll_scatterplot} includes the scatter plots of each pair of the IncV metrics by different event rates. \item Figure \ref{fig:NumIll_scatter_true}, Figure \ref{fig:NumIll_quatiles_true}, and Table \ref{tab:NumIll_cor} include the results of the scenarios in which the two-marker model is the true model, i.e., $\beta_3=0$, for different event rates.
 The results include plots of the values of each IncV metric for all the scenarios and different event rates, plots of their summary statistics, and the Pearson correlation of each pair of the IncV metrics. \end{itemize}